-Death Bed Apology: Norma McCorvey’s Pro-Life Friends Tell Another Story
+Deathbed Apology: Norma McCorvey’s Pro-Life Friends Tell Another Story

-That short meeting with Sarah Weddington and Linda Coffee, two lawyers looking for the right case to strike a blow on behalf of abortion rights, would transform McCorvey’s life.
+That short meeting with Sarah Weddington and Linda Coffee, two lawyers looking for the right case to strike a blow on behalf of abortion rights, transformed McCorvey’s life.
 The following month, Weddington and Coffee filed a lawsuit against Dallas district attorney Henry Wade for enforcing Texas’s abortion law and used McCorvey as their lead plaintiff.
-The case ended up at the United States Supreme Court, and on January 22, 1973, the justices overturned the law 7-2 and legalized abortion in all fifty states.
+The case ended up at the United States Supreme Court, and on January 22, 1973, the justices overturned the law seven-to-two and legalized abortion in all fifty states.

 On that day, Norma McCorvey became Jane Roe of Roe v.
 Wade—part symbol, part person, trapped in the maelstrom of history and the sound and fury of America’s abortion wars.
 When she left the abortion industry for the pro-life movement in 1994, she made headlines across the nation.